 The language used to develop apps in React Native is JavaScript.
 On the other hand, the language used to develop native apps in Android is Java, and for iOS it is Objective-C. React Native claims that the code written in JavaScript is rendered with native code.
 It means that there is some mechanism in place that allows JavaScript code to run in Android and iOS environments.

-React native uses JavaScriptCore (the JavaScript engine that powers Safari) to execute the code written in JavaScript.
+React Native uses JavaScriptCore (the JavaScript engine that powers Safari) to execute JavaScript code.
 JavaScriptCore is already available on the iOS platform.
-In case of Android, React Native bundles it along with the application.
-Hence the application size also increases in case of Android.
+On Android, React Native bundles it along with the application, which increases the application size.

 The next question is how the JavaScript code in execution communicates with the native code.
 For example, when you write code in JavaScript to open camera, it needs to tell iOS/Android native code to do the job.
 For this communication between JavaScript and device native code, a bridge is used.